ilbers/isar/RECIPE-API-CHANGELOG.md

 not be updated.
 It used to "kind of work" for grub and efi, that hack is gone.

 When using the plugins it is advised to name the partition "/boot" and to exclude boot from the follwing rootfs to not waste space.

+### Rename IMAGE_TYPE to IMAGE_FSTYPES

+The variable is renamed to get closer to OE/Poky variables naming.
+The old naming will still also work, but with deprecation warning shown.